janorris65/betaHW2/README.md

 ## Roadmap

 As time and the class continues; this website will improve with my works.
 The img blocks will become cleaner.
 The background, stlying, borders and links will improve.
+I will add prototype functionality of future projects as well.